jgsbd210945/archive/README.md

 ## Directory
 1. COSI 10 - Introduction to Python
 2. COSI 12 - Introduction to Java
+3. COSI 103 - Fundamentals of Software Engineering (ongoing)
-3. COSI 121 - Structure and Interpretation of Computer Programs (ongoing)
+4. COSI 121 - Structure and Interpretation of Computer Programs (ongoing)